Hirosvk/Tangolet/proposal/README.md

 - [ ] standardize font sizes and colors
   - [ ] form input text colors
-  - [ ] header text color and sizes
   - [ ] button colors and sizes

-- [ ] header with login tucked in
 - [ ] pick font
 - [ ] seed data
-- [ ] Views: get info from store instead of from props whenever possible
-- [ ] clean up left-behind error message
-- [ ] add error message display function in test form
 - [ ] when you log out while visiting page that require authorization, user is redirected
 - [ ] tell user if she is enrolled in the class on Klass page
 - [ ] improve demo sign-up